AviatrixSystems/Aviatrix_transit_network_regression_terraform/README.md

 Notes:
 1. Aviatrix Controller and admin user account is ready.
-1. OnPrem VPC and Spoke VPC are static so that EC2 instances are ready to ping.
+2. Assume two (onprem and spoke) VPCs already exists with instances.
-2. Transit VPC is dynamic.
+3. Transit VPC is dynamic.
-3. All gateways default to ActiveMesh disabled.
+4. All gateways default to ActiveMesh disabled.

 #### 1. Setup provider credentials
 **mysecret.tfvars**